 Dental Cleaning and Dental Surgery:

-Does your pet have bad breath, does your pet shy away from you touching his/her mouth, have you noticed any bleeding from the mouth or even a change in appetite.
-These could be signs of dental disease in your pet.
+Does your pet have bad breath? does your pet shy away from you touching their mouth? have you noticed any bleeding from the mouth or even a change in appetite?
+These could be signs of dental disease in your pet therefore a dental assesment may be needed.
 If you think your pet needs dental care please contact us to make an appointment for a dental assessment or dental cleaning.

 We offer a comprehensive veterinary dental cleaning and evaluation under full anesthesia.
 All teeth are fully assessed, ultrasonically scaled, polished and roots radiographed.
 Potentially diseased teeth observed will need to be extracted.
-Any questions regarding dental work or plaque/tartar control please contact us for further information or click the following link: http://www.avdc.org/ownersinfo.html
+Any questions regarding dental work or plaque/tartar control please contact us for further information or follow the link below on professional veterinary dental cleaning.

-Have you heard about anesthetic free dentals?
 Anesthesia free dental procedures are not able to clean beneath the gumline to prevent periodontal disease nor able to look beneath the gum-line to identify problems before they become painful and expensive to treat.
-All pets requiring dental cleanings should be performed by a licensed Veterinarian.
+All pets requiring dental cleanings should be performed by a licensed Veterinarian under anesthesia.

-If you have questions regarding anesthesia free dentals don’t hesitate to contact us or click the following links:
+If you have questions regarding why not to do anesthesia free dentals don’t hesitate to contact us or click the following links: